About | ECGI Board | History | ECGI Articles (English) | ECGI Articles (French) | Research Committees | Founder Members

 • decide the dissolution of the Institute in accordance with Article 21.

-11.3 The General Assembly shall be presided over by the Chairman of the Board of Directors or, in the absence of the Chairman, by the Vice-Chairman, failing which by a director designated by his/her colleagues.
+11.3 The General Assembly shall be presided over by the Chair of the Board or, in the absence of the Chair, by the Vice-Chair, failing which by a director designated by his/her colleagues.

-11.4 The minutes of the General assembly shall be signed by the person presiding the Assembly and kept in a separate file at the Institute's registered office by an appointee entrusted with daily management, at the disposal of the Members.
+11.5 The minutes of the General assembly shall be signed by the person presiding over the Assembly and kept in a separate file at the Institute's registered office by an appointee entrusted with daily management, at the disposal of the Members.

 Chapter IV - Board, Committees, Appointee(s) entrusted with daily management, External Auditor